 ClientCommonwealth of Massachusetts

-BackgroundBig Dig is the unofficial name of the Central Artery/Third Tunnel (CA/T) Project to reroute Interstate 93 through the heart of Boston into a 3.5 mile tunnel underneath the city and extend Interstate 90 east to the airport underneath Boston Harbor.
+BackgroundBig Dig is the unofficial name of the Central Artery/Third Tunnel (CA/T) Project to reroute Interstate 93 through the heart of Boston into a 3.5-mile tunnel underneath the city and to extend Interstate 90 east to the airport underneath Boston Harbor.
 At $15 billion, the Big Dig is the nation's largest civil infrastructure improvement project, encompassing 66 lane miles of new roadways, tunnels, and structures.

-SolutionWJE's interdisciplinary team provided the necessary expertise and experience to conduct an objective and thorough evaluation of any deficiencies in the design or construction of the Big Dig tunnels and facilities.
-The team of upwards of sixty professionals experienced in structural, electrical, mechanical, and life safety systems examined over 66 lane miles of roadway, tunnels, and structures with minimal disruption of normal operations and within the project delivery schedule.
-WJE documented deficiencies and recommended priorities for action—from immediate removal and replacement to continued service with monitoring.
+SolutionWJE's interdisciplinary team provided the expertise and experience to conduct an objective and thorough evaluation of the design and construction of the Big Dig tunnels and facilities.
+The team of WJE professionals, experienced in structural evaluation, teaming with experts in electrical, mechanical, and life safety systems, examined over 66 lane miles of roadway, tunnels, and structures with minimal disruption of normal operations and within the project delivery schedule of ninety days.
+WJE documented deficiencies and recommended priorities for action—from immediate repair to continued service with monitoring.

 Phase I of the project consisted of a review of the Big Dig tunnel structures and finishes, including precast and cast-in-place concrete and steel-framed tunnel structures, precast concrete and metal ceiling panels, tile wall finishes, epoxied anchors, and appurtenances.
 WJE's work included extensive field investigations, consisting of visual inspections and nondestructive testing, with subsequent finite element analyses of critical components.